This section is only worth reading if you’ve had a run-in with a dangerous driver. Otherwise, feel free to skip it

-Another way we can reduce risk to cyclists is to bring aggressive, dangerous motorists to the attention of the Police.
-Note the key words “aggressive” and “dangerous”.
+Another way we can reduce risk to cyclists is by bringing aggressive, dangerous motorists to the attention of the Police.
+Note the key words “aggressive” and “dangerous“.
 Motorists will make technical driving errors; happens to all of us at one time or another.
 The key question to be answered before escalating your helmet camera footage to the Police is:

 “Is it a matter of ‘WHEN‘ this motorist strikes a cyclist rather than ‘if’?”
 If it’s an honest “yes”, then it’s worth escalating to the Police.
-Drivers with points on their license have to be hyper vigilant they don’t exceed 12 points, so this will have an impact on slowing them down.
+Drivers with points on their license have to be hyper vigilant they don’t exceed 12 points, so they’ll have to behave themselves, especially if they drive for a living.

-But don’t be petty and use helmet camera footage to avenge a technical driving error; we all make them.
+However do NOT be petty and use helmet camera footage to avenge a technical driving error; we all make them.
+Banging other road users for an inadvertent driving error is being a dick.
+Do not be a dick.
+It gives cyclists a bad reputation as malicious road users.

-What follows is the procedure I followed to successfully enforce a driver by the Police when I had an aggressive driver nearly kill me.
+If the incident is serious enough, I’ve documented a procedure which I followed to successfully enforce a driver by the Police when an aggressive driver nearly killed me.

 1. Does the video capture the plate clearly?
-If you not, don’t bother pursuing the matter with the Police
+If you not, don’t bother pursuing the matter with the Police; you’d be wasting both their time and your own.

 Are you within time?